-Join Scott Gardner for an in-depth discussion in this video Customize fonts based on size classes, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Customize fonts based on size classes, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] Within the project I created to demonstate…creating adaptive layouts and conditional images,…I'll wrap things up by looking at how even fonts…can be changed based on size classes.…I'll switch back to any width, any height…and then I'll drag a label on to the canvas…from the Object library,…above the triangle image view.…In the Attributes Inspector, I'll click the T button…to change the font from System to Custom…and then within the font family popup…where you can use type head searching…to jump ahead to the font you're looking for,…I'll type Z to jump down to the bottom of the list…and then choose Zapfino for the font family.…